Common Business Mistakes People Make When Selling a Business

 Remember that you also need to work with your accountant.
 They have probably set up your books for minimum tax liability, and balance sheets and profit and loss statements should be recast to show the buyer the true income and the earning potential of your business.

 Selling a business is tricky, and you need the help of a professional business broker to help you navigate those intricacies and to help you avoid many of the most common mistakes people make when selling a business.
 Have questions?
 Ready to sell?
-Contact us here at Rogerson Business Services, and we will help guide you to the best outcome when selling your business.
+Contact us here at Rogerson Business Services, and we will help guide you to the best outcome when selling your business and avoid these 10 mistakes.